 5. Target User Slide

 Investors are always most interested in the opportunity size, and targeting the correct segment of the market will be crucial to your success.
-It’s of utmost importance to validated the market opportunity you are targeting and understand the size, growth, trends, and hurdles therein.
+It’s of utmost importance to validate the market opportunity you are targeting and understand the size, growth, trends, and hurdles therein.
 The purpose of this slide is to explain the market situation to the audience.

 Ideally, you want to persuade investors that the current market is the right time to invest in your business.
 Rather than diving into unfathomable market data figures, Copy.AI chose to focus on their use cases & customer segments, alluding to the breadth of their total addressable market (TAM).